 impact of other molecules.

-Last week, two New York Times articles
+Two New York Times articles

 talked about fog.
 One was the obituary of Meredith